Perspective

 Accident prevention: The 100 deadliest days for teens | PEMCO

 The National Safety Council (NSC) says having a young passenger in the car increases a teen driver’s fatal crash risk by 44%.
-A now-classic study from AAA used dashcam footage to analyze the moments before teen crashes and uncovered these top distractors: 15% of teen drivers engaged in loud conversations, 12% used their phones, and 11% looked at or fiddled with something in the car.
+A classic study from AAA used dashcam footage to analyze the moments before teen crashes and uncovered these top distractors: 15% of teen drivers engaged in loud or rowdy conversations, 12% used their phones, and 11% looked at or fiddled with something in the car.

 Why is summer so dangerous for teen drivers?

 You’d think our warmer months, with long daylight hours and mostly dry pavement, would be the safest for any driver.
-But those balmy months also bring unexpected challenges for young drivers.
+But summer also brings unexpected challenges.
 Seasonal events like prom, graduations, get-togethers with friends, and adventures on narrow rural roads all test the skills of new drivers.
+(Yes, we know those cruises are fun, but they aren’t always safe.)

-Limit teen passengers.
+1. Limit teen passengers.
 State laws don’t allow young passengers (other than family) during the first six months of licensing.
 After that, the number jumps to three.
-Consider your own house rules to extend the ban or modify it to fit your teen’s situation.
-For example, you could limit teen passengers to specific, predictable trips like carpooling home from sports practice.
-Or, better yet, join a carpool where you share the driving tasks with other parents.
-That way, worn-out athletes can relax without having to focus on the road.
+As “uncool” as it may be, consider making your own “house rules” to extend to modify the ban.
+For example, you could limit having friends in your car to specific, predictable trips like carpooling home from sports practice.

-Keep wireless devices turned off.
-State laws are on your side – no wireless devices, even hands-free, until age 18.
+2. Keep wireless devices turned off.
+State laws are clear – no wireless devices, even hands-free, until age 18.
 Extend that to include your car’s infotainment systems.
-For example, insist teens program their navigation routes and set up music choices before leaving.
+We recommend you always program your navigation routes and set up music choices before leaving your driveway.

-Drive competent.
-That means your teen agrees to put down the keys whenever they can’t devote 100% of their attention to the road.
+3. Drive competent.
+This means agreeing to put down the keys whenever you can’t devote 100% of your attention to the road.
 No driving when tired, angry, crying, sick, stressed, distracted, or under the influence of any substance – whether that’s booze, marijuana, or even a sedating allergy medication.

-Give your teen an easy way to make the safe choice: a no-questions-asked ride home.
 As a backup, create a teen rideshare account (like this one from Uber) that has extra safeguards for young passengers.
 Sadly, in a 2022 AAA teen survey, 82% of teens said their friends would risk driving impaired rather than calling for a ride for fear of getting in trouble.
+Yikes.

-Limit night driving.
-Teen licensing laws vary slightly between Washington and Oregon, but the intent is clear: Night driving exposes inexperienced drivers to unnecessary risks and challenges.
-That ranges from difficulty spotting road hazards to sharing the road with more drowsy or impaired drivers.
-Consider both darkness and the clock when setting driving curfews.
+4. Limit night driving.
+Teen licensing laws vary slightly between Washington and Oregon, but the intent is clear: Night driving exposes younger drivers to unnecessary risks and challenges.
 Twenty percent of teen driving fatalities happen between 9 p.m. and midnight, according to the Insurance Institute for Highway Safety.

 Utilize PEMCODOMETER to help encourage safe driving

-And now, for the love of prevention, we’re encouraging parents to set up PEMCODOMETER as an additional tool for their teens.
-It works best when used with hands-on coaching.
-Spending just 30 minutes a week in the car with your teen can make a big difference.
+And now, for the love of prevention, we’re encouraging parents and young drivers to set up PEMCODOMETER as an additional tool to help encourage safe driving.

 How PEMCODOMETER works